 Head below to step inside Will Taylor's sophisticated, light-drenched Hamptons home.

 Taylor describes his style as laid-back coastal meets English heritage with a hint of Scandinavian.
 "I've always been eclectic with my design style," he admits.
 "It's where the 'Bazaar' in my blog name, Bright.Bazaar, came from."

-The flooring is a hardwood European oak that they sourced from Madera Trade in Brooklyn.
-"With the construction stage completed, Toby and I chose all of the wall finishes, from paint to shiplap to wallpaper, etc., and the fabric for the window treatments that run throughout the property.
+The flooring is a hardwood European oak that they sources from Madera Trade in Brooklyn.
+"With the construction stage completed, Toby and I chose all of the wall finishes from paint to shiplap to wallpaper, etc. and the fabric for the window treatments that run throughout the property.
 Once this was completed, we worked with Sally at The Studio at OKL to pick our furnishings."